Wednesday, February 25, 2026

 He says, “I think you need some Phil Collins.”

 I imagine he says this because I’m white.
-I say, “No, how about some Marvin Gaye.”
+I say, “How about some Marvin Gaye.”

 “Marvin Gaye?
 Ok, I got you.”
 He puts on Marvin Gaye and gets out of the car and we all have another drink.